Green Plumbing & Water Conservation Tips

-Check your water meter during a period of time when no water is being used.
+Check for household water leaks with your water meter during a period of time when no water is being used.
 Make a note of the meter reading and check it 8 to 10 hours later.
-If the meter has moved, there is an indication that you may have an undetected water leak, which should be corrected.
+If the meter has moved, you have an undetected water leak, which should be corrected.